 “GoAir will protect all the PNRs dated on 2023 in view of the Janta Curfew for a period of one year under the Protect Your PNR scheme,” GoAir said in a statement.

 “Passengers can contact GoAir at any time over the next one year to redeem their ticket on any GoAir flight on any date with no charges being levied,” it said.

 “Vistara will operate on a reduced network on Sunday 22 March on account of Janata Curfew.
 Passengers who have been affected by cancellations will be contacted soon.” a Vistara spokesperson added.

 News Source from – livemint.com

-Freinds as your good wishers we wanting your good health and safety.
+Friends as your good wishers we want your good health and safety.
 So, from Aviation Dreamer we tell all our Indian citizens to please copper with the government and take care of your family.